S3-working-group/s3-practical-guide/S3-practical-guide.md

     -   check for any last-minute agenda items and for consent to the agenda
 -   agenda items
 -   meeting evaluation: reflect on your interactions, celebrate successes and share suggestions for improvement
--   closing: check in to learn how people leave the meeting
+-   closing: check in with each other before you leave the meeting

 ---